lilab-bcb/cumulus/docs/cellranger.rst

 If the chemistry is V2, `10x genomics v2 cell barcode white list`_ will be used, a hamming distance of 1 is allowed for matching cell barcodes, and the UMI length is 10.
 If the chemistry is V3, `10x genomics v3 cell barcode white list`_ will be used, a hamming distance of 0 is allowed for matching cell barcodes, and the UMI length is 12.

-For Perturb-seq data, a small number of gRNA guide barcode sequences will be sequenced ultra-deeply and we may have PCR chimeric reads.
-Therefore, we only keep barcode-feature-UMI combinations supported by more than 10 reads and additionally require the read support ratio, defined as total reads supporting barcode-feature-UMI over total reads supporting barcode-UMI for one feature be larger than 0.25.
+For Perturb-seq data, a small number of sgRNA protospace sequences will be sequenced ultra-deeply and we may have PCR chimeric reads.
+Therefore, we generate filtered feature count matrices as well in a data driven manner:

+We first plot the histogram of UMIs with certain number of read counts.
+The number of UMIs with x supporting reads decreases when x increases.
+We start from x = 1 and if we find that count[x] < count[x + 1] < count[x + 2], we detect a valley between two peaks.
+We filter out all UMIs with < x supporting reads since they are likely formed due to chimeric reads.

+In addition, we also filter out barcode-feature-UMI combinations that have their read count ratio, which is defined as total reads supporting barcode-feature-UMI over total reads supporting barcode-UMI, no larger than *min_read_ratio*.

 Extracted feature count matrix output
 +++++++++++++++++++++++++++++++++++++

 For each antibody tag or crispr tag sample, a folder with the sample ID is generated under ``cellranger_output_directory``.
-In the folder, two files --- ``sample_id.csv`` and ``sample_id.stat.csv.gz`` are generated.
+In the folder, two files --- ``sample_id.csv`` and ``sample_id.stat.csv.gz`` --- are generated.

 ``sample_id.csv`` is the feature count matrix.
 It has the following format.
 The first line describes the column names: ``Antibody/CRISPR,cell_barcode_1,cell_barcode_2,...,cell_barcode_n``.
 The following lines describe UMI counts for each feature barcode, with the following format: ``feature_name,umi_count_1,umi_count_2,...,umi_count_n``.

 ``sample_id.stat.csv.gz`` stores the gzipped sufficient statistics.
 It has the following format.
 The first line describes the column names: ``Barcode,UMI,Feature,Count``.
 The following lines describe the read counts for every barcode-umi-feature combination.

+If data type is ``crispr``, three additional files, ``sample_id.umi_count.pdf``, ``sample_id.filt.csv`` and ``sample_id.filt.stat.csv.gz``, are generated.

+``sample_id.umi_count.pdf`` plots number of UMIs against UMI with certain number of reads and colors UMIs with high likelihood of being chimeric in blue and other UMIs in red.
+This plot is generated purely based on number of reads each UMI has.

+``sample_id.filt.csv`` is the filtered feature count matrix.
+It has the same format as ``sample_id.csv``.

+``sample_id.filt.stat.csv.gz`` is the filtered sufficient statistics.
+It has the same format as ``sample_id.stat.csv.gz``.